philgyford/twelescreen/README.md

     GOOGLE_ANALYTICS_ID

 As described above, the `NODE_ENV` environment variable can also be set, with our example to either `development` or `production`.

-There is one more environment variable which has no config file version, `USE_XHR_POLLING`.
-This should be set to `true` if running Twelescreen on Heroku, which [has problems with socket.io](https://github.com/joyent/node/wiki/Socket.IO-and-Heroku):

-    $ heroku config:add USE_XHR_POLLING=true

 ###################################################################################